-When conducting online research, consumers use local search terms to find everything from seafood restaurants in their area, to nearby gyms, to child care providers that are close to where they work.
-To attract local customers or clients, businesses must take action to ensure they’re found in local searcher results.
+When conducting online research, consumers use local search terms to find everything from seafood restaurants in their area, to nearby gyms, to child care providers that are close to where they work on local Google search results pages.
+To attract local customers or clients, businesses must take action to ensure they’re found in local search results.

 Beyond simply having a website, there are several actions businesses can take to boost their search engine rankings.
 Here are four tips to help you optimize your online presence for local search and connect with people who are looking for the products or services that you offer.

 In the digital age, you can drive more foot traffic to your business if it shows up in online searches.
 In fact, 72 percent of consumers who did a local search online visited a store within five miles.
 To establish your local presence, you should claim your online directory listings and fill out all your profiles on social networks.

 2. Be consistent

 It’s critical that your business’s name, address and phone number are consistent across all directory listings.
 Inconsistent listings can confuse search engines and searchers, and decrease your overall rankings.
 Conversely, consistent listings will improve your online visibility by demonstrating your directory information is reliable.